anrid/image-search-app/README.md

 # Image Search App

-A tiny image search app using the Unslash API.
+A tiny image search app using the Unsplash API.

 Purposefully written to be as small as possible _without sacrificing_ overall readability and code structure!